 Coping The Best Way I Knew How

-When I turned 16, I realized I had a gift.
-My mother and I were riding with my grandmother to the store, when a sudden thought jumped into my mind from out of nowhere.
+When I turned 15, I realized I had a gift.
+My mother and I were riding with my grandmother to the store when a sudden thought jumped into my mind from out of nowhere.
 I felt this thought throughout my whole entire being.
 I relayed the message to my mother, she would die before my graduation if she did not quit smoking.
-She shrugged off my words, I assume that she probably thought it came from the teachings of school.
+She shrugged off my words, I assume that she probably thought it came from the teachings at school.
 Me on the other hand, frantic for her life, I was not giving up on relaying this message.

-I was 17 years old at a house party, when a man questioned my faith.
-He asked, “Who created God, if God created everything?”
+I was 17 years old at a house party when a man questioned my faith.
+He asked, “Who created God if God created everything?”
 I questioned this statement, and I began a quest for answers.
 I lost God’s temple, and I gained nothingness.
 I gained anger and I questioned who I was.
 I began to suffer from severe anxiety, consistently questioning death.
-I gained a true darkness.
-On one particular day I was getting screamed at for reasons well deserved, but I had enough!
+I gained true darkness.
+On one particular day, I was getting screamed at for reasons well deserved, but I had enough!
 I finally snapped!
-I grabbed the kitchen chair and threw it at my step dad, and I grabbed a knife.
+I grabbed the kitchen chair and threw it at my stepdad, and I grabbed a knife.
 I thought to myself, no more hell!
 No more abuse!
-In the background of my rage, I faintly heard my mothers plea.
+In the background of my rage, I faintly heard my mother’s plea.
 My mother was sobbing when I noticed her.
 I dropped the knife and ran to the steps, I sat down hyperventilating, I was consumed with hate.

 Rest In Peace, My Angel

-Two months later, I was angry at my mother and went to stay with my grandmother.
+Two months later, I was angry with my mother and went to stay with my grandmother.
 Deep down, I think I was really just sad because she didn’t know me.
-My mother called that night, I could tell she was sorry, she never called when I stayed at my grandmothers.
+My mother called that night, I could tell she was sorry, she never called when I stayed at my grandmother’s.
 Maybe, she knew something bad was going to happen.
 Grandma received a call in the morning, something happened to mom.
-My 13 year old brother found our mother on the steps and was left home alone, after being scolded by my stepfather for not doing enough.
-I found my brother a ride to my grandmothers, and when we were reunited we walked to the hospital with fear and contemplation.
+My 13-year-old brother found our mother on the steps and was left home alone, after being scolded by my stepfather for not doing enough.
+I found my brother a ride to my grandmother’s, and when we were reunited we walked to the hospital with fear and contemplation.
 When we arrived at the hospital, the nurse came out and confirmed my mother’s death.
 I look back at the emptiness, and loneliness I felt.
 I see her in the casket, I rubbed her hair and face, she was so cold and so hard.
-I wanted this moment to last forever, because after the funeral everything that was me – would be a memory.
-This was my life, and the beginning of a ten month, hourly countdown.
+I wanted this moment to last forever because after the funeral everything that was me – would be a memory.
+This was my life, and the beginning of a ten-month, hourly countdown.
 I am now left alone with my stepdad; I am the woman of the house, and I had to watch over my brother.

 Keeping It Together

-I stuck by him, I tried to save him, and even protected him for nine plus years.
+I stuck by him, I tried to save him, and even protected him for nine-plus years.
 The day I decided I was done, I had a house and a car, and I was a stay at home mom.
 My daughter was 6, and my son 5.
-I had bills that needed paid and children that needed taken care of.
+I had bills that needed paid and children that needed to be taken care of.
 It was time to build a life on my own, for my children.
-I received a call from the kids father, he missed the kids and wanted to see them.
-I didn’t think twice, they missed their dad too.
+I received a call from the kid’s father, he missed the kids and wanted to see them.
+I didn’t think twice, they missed him too.

 My Life Is Screaming